 Simplify and Compare

-The last and most important skill for time management is to memorize all of the shortcuts.
-Many GRE questions can be solved in two ways.
-Oftentimes, there will be one way that is much longer than the other.
-The test writers are essentially testing to see if you have knowledge of the quicker way.
+The last (and most important) time management skill is memorizing shortcuts.
+Many GRE questions can be solved in more than one way.
+Often, one method is much longer than the other, and the test writers are checking whether you know the quicker approach.

-Here is a list of tools that allow you to solve many GRE questions much quicker.
-This is not a list of all the equations you will need to know for the exam, rather, it is a list of shortcuts that would PREVENT you from using the equations.
+Here is a list of tools that let you solve many GRE questions much faster.
+This is not a list of all the equations you need for the exam.
+Instead, it’s a list of shortcuts that can often prevent you from needing longer equation-based solutions.

 Pythagorean triples